 Here are 8 ethical and sustainable brands that make puffer coats and jackets.
 Although high-quality winter jackets are never going to be cheap, at least the brands listed below are reasonable (under a grand).

 For those who want to avoid the use of down stuffing in their puffer jackets, I’ve noted when brands are vegan.
 Some brands use synthetic stuffing instead of down, while others use recycled or ethically sourced down.
 Check the materials of each product to make sure you’re comfortable with them.
 Even items within the same brand will differ in composition.

-This Canadian label's winter coats and jackets are made from partially recycled polyesters and free of animal-derived materials.
-A certified B Corp, Frank and Oak use plenty of natural and recycled fibres.
+Canadian clothing brand Frank and Oak's sustainable winter coats and jackets are made from partially recycled polyesters and free of animal-derived materials.
+A certified B Corp, Frank and Oak use plenty of natural and recycled fibers.

 Nanushka's iconic puffer jacket started the boxy oversized puffer trend.
-They're part of this Budapest brand's vegan leather collection, so they use no animal-derived materials, but note that the synthetic materials they use are not recycled.
+They're part of this Budapest brand's vegan leather collection, so they use no animal-derived materials.
+Some of the synthetic materials used are recycled.